-Speaker: Travis Morrison (Virginia Tech)
+Speaker: Travis Morrison (VT)

 Title: Zeta functions of modular curves and abstract isogeny graphs